abhavsrivastava/Sectoral-Credit-Concentration-Risk-Early-Warning/README.md

-The Sectoral Credit Concentration & Risk Early Warning Dashboard is a risk-focused project designed to track where bank credit is flowing across different sectors of the Indian economy (e.g., Retail, MSME, Large Industry, Agriculture, Services) and identify potential credit risk pockets before defaults occur.
+This project provides an interactive risk matrix and monitoring tool designed to detect systemic risk, over-leveraged sub-sectors, and rapid credit expansion across different sectors of the Indian economy (e.g. Agriculture, Industries, Services and Personal Loans) based on daa provided by The Reserve Bank Of India (RBI).

+**About The Reserve Bank of India**

+The Reserve Bank of India (RBI) is India's central bank, founded on April 1, 1935, under the Reserve Bank of India Act, 1934.
+It manages monetary policy, issues currency, and regulates the country's financial system.